Terasology-Archived/CoreBlocks/ReadMe.txt

-CoreBlock's read me file.
-This module contains a assortment of the main simple blocks in Terasology.
+This module contains a assortment of the main basic blocks in Terasology.